ezahpizza/nexaFit/README.md

 ### Backend Deployment

-The backend can be deployed on any cloud provider or container orchestration platform like AWS ECS or Kubernetes.
+The backend can be deployed on platforms like Render.com using `render.yaml` or any cloud provider supporting Docker containers.

 ### Frontend Deployment

-The frontend is optimized for deployment on platforms like Vercel or Netlify.
+The frontend is optimized for deployment on Vercel or Netlify.

 To deploy on Vercel: